byui-cse/cse212-csharp/docs/lesson11/prove-faq.md

 ### 1. Do all three playlist implementations need to support the exact same features?
 Yes.
 All three implementations must support the same playlist operations and meet the same functional requirements.
 The only difference between them should be the underlying data structure used.

+### 2. Which files should I work in for Week 11?
+For Week 11, your main implementation should go in `Playlist1`.
+Add or update your tests in `PlaylistTests`, and record your Week 11 write-up in `report.md`.

+The provided `Menu` is mainly for informal manual testing.
+It is helpful, but your grade is based on your `IPlaylist` implementation, tests, performance results, and write-up.

+If you do not see `report.md` in your solution view, switch to the repository/files view in your editor.

-### 2. Can I reuse code between implementations?
+### 3. Can I reuse code between implementations?
 You may reuse ideas and logic, but each implementation should be written as a separate class that clearly demonstrates how the chosen data structure works.
 Excessive copy-pasting that hides structural differences is discouraged.

-### 3. How should I determine if two songs “match”?
+### 4. How should I determine if two songs “match”?
-Unless otherwise specified, two songs should be considered a match if their title and artist are the same.
-You may implement this by overriding `Equals()` or by explicitly comparing fields.
+For the main playlist requirements, two songs should be considered a match if their title and artist are the same.

+However, the provided `Menu` may pass in a `Song` that only includes a title.
+To support that manual testing scenario, your code should also handle title-only matching.
+In that case, use the **first matching title** in playlist order.

+If multiple songs match, `RemoveSong()`, `MoveSongUp()`, and `MoveSongDown()` should act on the **first matching song** in playlist order.

 ## Playlist Behavior
-### 4. What happens when `PlayNext()` reaches the end of the playlist?
+### 5. What happens when `PlayNext()` reaches the end of the playlist?
-Once all songs have been played, `PlayNext()` should return `null`.
-To start playback again from the beginning, you must call `Reset()`.
+If the playlist is not empty and all songs have already been played, `PlayNext()` should return `null`.

+It should continue returning `null` until either:

+1. `Reset()` is called, or
+2. A new song is added

+If the playlist is empty, see question 8.

-### 5. What does it mean if a song is “currently playing” when moving songs up or down?
+### 6. What does it mean if a song is “currently playing” when moving songs up, moving songs down, or removing songs?
-If a song is moved and it was the song most recently returned by `PlayNext()`, playback should continue logically at the same playlist position, even though the song itself may have changed.
+Think of playback as a cursor between songs.
+After `PlayNext()` returns a song, the cursor sits immediately after that song.

+If the most recently played song is moved, the cursor should move with it.
+If songs are removed or moved elsewhere, keep playback consistent with that cursor rather than restarting from the beginning.

+This means the next song may change if the playlist around the cursor changes.

-### 6. What format should `ShowPlayList()` use?
+### 7. What format should `ShowPlaylist()` use?
 The exact format is flexible, but it must be clear and consistent.
 A recommended format is:

 `Title - Artist (Length)`